DrishtiShrrrma/deepmindxhuggingface-RL/q_learning.md

 1. Controlling a self-driving car.
 2. Managing investment portfolios.
 3. Teaching a computer agent to play games like Pac-Man or Tic-Tac-Toe.

+# Discretization in Continuous State/Action Spaces

+1. continuous state or action spaces is converted to a finite set of discrete values
+2. It's like breaking up a continuous range into a set of bins or intervals, allowing the use of algorithms designed for discrete spaces.

+# Why is Discretization in Continuous State/Action Spaces Required in Q-Learning?

+1. Q-learning traditionally operates on a discrete state and action space, represented as a Q-table.
+2. Discretization helps in applying Q-learning to continuous domains by transforming them into a format that can be handled by the algorithm.